Distribution Editor: allow for hiding columns without data

 The according columns are distributed over the whole width of table.
 The user could now choose to change the set of available areas, but doing this only to check the completeness of the distribution data for this genus is quite cumbersome, since this setting must be revered when the user goes on to work on another task.

-#3 Updated by Andreas Müller 10 months ago
+#3 Updated by Andreas Müller over 1 year ago

 - Description updated (diff)